 - Highlights: Crown Range viewpoints, Cardrona Hotel, Bradrona

-The Crown Range road which brings you from Queenstown to Wanaka is the highest main road in New Zealand.
-It’s known for its winding twists and hairpin turns.
-Tourists often hear about how difficult this scenic stretch of road is to drive and then they simply must tackle it for themselves.
-It certainly isn’t an easy road to drive, but if you’re careful and take your time, you’ll be just fine, and let me tell you, it’s more than worth it!
+The Crown Range Road, which brings you from Queenstown to Wanaka is the highest main road in New Zealand.
+Famous for its winding twists and hairpin turns, you’ll often read online about how difficult this scenic stretch of road is to drive.
+While it isn’t a walk in the park, if you’re careful and take your time, you’ll be just fine, and let me tell you, it’s more than worth it!

-Further up the Crown Range is the Summit lookout, which at over 1,100 meters offers great views of the Crown Range valley below.
+Further up the Crown Range is the Summit lookout, which at over 1,100 meters (3,608 feet) offers great views of the Crown Range valley below.
 And once you’re finished soaking up all these mind-blowing views, it’s time to continue on your road trip towards Wanaka.

 Of course, no road trip would be complete without a stop-off along the way for some tasty grub!
-A stop at the Cardrona Hotel for some coffee or food, it’s the oldest hotel in New Zealand and one of the most photographed.
+A stop at the Cardrona Hotel is a must for some coffee or food — it’s the oldest hotel in New Zealand and one of the most photographed.
 Just after the hotel, pull in to see and photograph Bradrona – a display of hundreds of bras.

 2. South Island West Coast